extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 ---
-title: note-level-music
+title: Note-level music
 ---

-# Playing an instrument {#playing-an-instrument}

-Note

-This was once a blog post---corrections/improvements

-:   welcome.

 Extempore (like [Impromptu](http://impromptu.moso.com.au) before it) supports playing 'instruments' at a note-level.
 This guide covers the basics of how to play instruments in Extempore.
 If you're satisfied with just playing Extempore's built-in instruments (which can be found in `libs/core/instruments.xtm`) then you can just start at this guide.
 The note-level approach to music generation will be very familiar to Impromptu users.

-If you want a deeper understanding of what's going on 'under the hood', see <span role="doc">making-an-instrument</span>, although it's not necessary to understand any of that to make music in Extempore.
+If you want a deeper understanding of what's going on 'under the hood', see [making an instrument]({{site.baseurl}}{% link _docs/guides/making-an-instrument.md %}), although it's not necessary to understand any of that to make music in Extempore.

 ## Setting up an instrument {#setting-up-an-instrument}

 This is about the simplest program you can write in Extempore.
 It loads an instrument and plays a single note.

 ~~~~ sourceCode
 ;; load the instruments file